Parent/Student Handbook 2020-21

 Our Computer Technology Lab equipped with internet access is available to all classes when not in use.
 All students in Grades PK - 8 visit the lab weekly.

 Teachers receive on-going professional development in technology in order to fully integrate technology into the curriculum.

-Our school website contains photographs of the school community including our students and staff as they participate in events.
-Additionally the Diocese, DeSales Media Group, and Futures in Education frequently use photos from schools for their printed material.
+Our school website and social media pages contain photographs of the school community including our students and staff as they participate in events.
+In addition, the Diocese, De Sales Media Group, and Futures in Education frequently use photos from schools for their printed material.
 Names are not usually listed with these photos.
-If a parent does not wish for photos of their child to appear on the school website, or marketing material, in newspapers, etc. a letter needs to be submitted to the office indicating such.
+If a parent does not wish for photos of their child to appear on the school website or social media pages, marketing material, in newspapers, etc. a letter needs to be submitted to the office indicating such by September 30, 2020.

 ~civility in conversation in any meeting with school personnel since it is the expected behavior of polite dialogue;